 Professor Strulik said: “Poverty causes stress, and stress causes depression for those individuals susceptible to depression.
 Families who are sufficiently poor and genetically susceptible to depression invest less in their children and [pass on] in this way both poverty and depression to the next generation, and to the next, and so on.
 This is the neurobiological poverty trap.”

-In a working paper, he showed how giving poor mothers talking therapy and antidepressants could lift entire “dynasties” out of the poverty trap.
+In a working paper, he showed how giving poor mothers antidepressants and access to talking therapy such as can be found at https://www.privatetherapy.com/services/cognitive-behavioral-therapy/, could lift entire “dynasties” out of the poverty trap.

 While his initial study was aimed at developing countries, the economist argued that financial crises and the impact of automation on manufacturing jobs were creating the same effect in much richer nations such as Britain.
 “For rich countries the story needs a twist,” he added.
 “It is not absolute poverty – the concern how tomorrow’s needs could be met – but relative poverty or status concerns that trigger depression.”